NLnetLabs/cascade/doc/manual/source/intro.rst

 Rather than signing each resource record individually, the DNSKEY is used to sign a :term:`Resource Record Set (RRset)`, which is a collection of individual DNS records that share the same name and type.
-For example, all the A (IPv4) or AAAA (IPv6) records for a specific domain are grouped into a single RRset.
+For example, all the A (IPv4) records for a specific domain are grouped into a single RRset.
 RRsets are the fundamental records for DNSSEC signing, as the entire set is signed digitally to ensure its integrity.